 So to me, a cake makes the perfect celebration food but now cakes seem to becoming more like works of art than food items and none more than wedding cakes.
-Instead of the traditional white-tiered wedding cake some are opting for black, red and even multi-coloured cakes or individual cupcakes instead of one big cake.
+Instead of a traditional, white-tiered wedding cake some couples are choosing cakes in black, red and even multi-coloured cakes or individual cupcakes instead of one big cake.

 But maybe this isn’t such a detour from tradition.
 In fact white wedding cakes have only been popular since the 19th century when Queen Victoria had a white wedding cake in keeping with her white wedding dress.
 Until then, silver had been the popular dress colour for royal brides.

 Her cake consisted of a single tier approximately 9 feet (3 metres) around the base and stacked with figurines of up to a foot (30 cms) high approximately, of Britannia and the Royal couple dressed in the clothes of Ancient Greece.

 The trend of tiering wedding cakes, was reputedly inspired by Christopher Wren’s spire at St Bride’s Church in London.